cjgunase/pandoc_resume/resume.md

 Other projects:

-* [Developed](github link), [implemented](http://sys.bio.mtu.edu/motif/) and [published](http://plantmethods.biomedcentral.com/articles/10.1186/s13007-016-0126-6) of plant motif search algorithm and web application to search for degenerate motifs in the promoter regions of 50 plant species genomes.
+* [Developed](https://github.com/cjgunase/exactSearch), [implemented](http://sys.bio.mtu.edu/motif/) and [published](http://plantmethods.biomedcentral.com/articles/10.1186/s13007-016-0126-6) an algorithm and web application to search for degenerate motifs in the promoter regions of 50 plant species genomes.
+Our suffix tree based search algorithm can search for 100 degerate motifs in 35000 genes under 4 minutes!.

 * [Co-authored](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4797117/) an algorithm to infer hierachical gene regulatory network from gene expression data.